Sharing Project Files on TACC Systems

 Create a Shared Project Workspace

 It is not possible to make a shared, writable directory under a user's $HOME directory and the $SCRATCH file system is subject to periodic purging.
 Therefore, TACC staff strongly recommends placing all files to be shared in the top level of the user's area of the /work filesystem, defined in the $STOCKYARD environment variable.
-This new shared directory will be accessible only to members of the unix group and by extension the project members.
+This new shared directory will be accessible only to members of the Unix group and by extension the project members.

 The $STOCKYARD environment variable points to the highest level directory you own on Stockyard, TACC's Global Shared File System, which is mounted and available across all TACC systems.
 Your $WORK environment variable points to a resource-specific eponymous subdirectory of $STOCKYARD.
 For example on Stampede3, $WORK is defined as $STOCKYARD/stampede3.
 All subdirectories are accessible to you on any TACC system where you have an allocation.